dhunganabibek/terraform-snippets/certifcation-notes/notes.md

 Useful for refactoring: Helps when reorganizing code or adopting modules.

 ## terraform plan -destroy
-show summary of what will be destoyed if you do terraform destry
+show summary of what will be destoyed if you do terraform destroy

+## Terraform refresh
+update state file from real infrasructure.
+It only updates the state terraform already knows.